 - During the event, when your volunteers are entering sales, have another person who "Knows Things" available to handle all inquiries, so that the volunteers who are entering sales can concentrate on their task.

 - Make an effort to always have someone available who has authority to make decisions on returns, disputes, lost tickets etc.

 - Feed your volunteers.
 Hot food is really nice.
 A glass of wine does wonders.

 - If you can recruit enough volunteers to do shifts, this allows for breaks - and perhaps a little bidding - by these valued members of your team.

-11. Make sure you have reviewed and addressed any issues noted in the Pre-Event Review that our support team emailed to each person listed on your site at: Admin > Site Settings > Customize Your Site > Organization.
+11. Make sure you have reviewed and addressed any issues noted in the Pre-Event Review that our support team emailed to each person listed on your site at: Site Settings > Customize Your Site > General > Organization Info.
 Pre-event reviews are done one week prior to your specified event date.